On minimal representation-infinite algebras: Tame concealed and critical simply connected algebras

+I observed this already in \cite{liste} but it went unnoticed.
+Here is the proof. \begin{proposition} Any tame concealed algebra $A$ is minimal representation-infinite.

+\end{proposition} \begin{proof} Let $I$ be a non-zero ideal in $A$ and take a non-zero element $a$ in the intersection of $I$ and the radical.
 Suppose $a$ lies in $e_{y}Ae_{x}$.
-The multiplication with $a$ from the right induces a minimal projective resolution with an indecomposable thin module $C$.
+The multiplication with $a$ from the right induces a minimal projective resolution with an indecomposable module $C$.
 This induces by general facts used in the existence proof for almost split sequences ( see \cite[section 1.3]{Gabaus} \cite{Vossieck} ) after dualizing an exact sequence of functors

 Here we plug in a sincere indecomposable $U$ which we identify with the corresponding representation.
 Then we obtain an exact sequence

 where the middle arrow is just the multiplication map $U(a):U(x) \rightarrow U(y)$.